Ranjha Ranjha Kardi: Plot

-revolves around Noori a young woman from a poor background.
+The drama serial revolves around Noori, a young woman from a poor background.
 Her parents live by picking garbage from streets, therefore she is uncomfortable with the environment around her.
 She rejects her parents' lifestyle and wishes for a better and respectable life.
 To fulfill this wish of hers, she moves to a city and starts a respectable living by working in a factory.
 In this journey, she learns of Sahir and Bhola.
 Sahir is a greedy young man, who works in a shop and wishes for a better future; whereas, mentally weak and childlike Bhola owns a mansion and agricultural land in a village, (which his paternal uncle, Nusrat Chacha, takes care of).
 Bhola is loved deeply by his mother, Fehmida.
 Sahir and Bhola both get attached to Noor Bano's life, one which is by total deceit and the other is an ordeal.

 Sahir is not serious about Noori, but she is always daydreaming about her marriage with Sahir.
 Noori somehow convinces him to marry her, to which he nonchalantly agrees.
 One day, when Noori comes to visit Sahir, she sees that there is some investigation going on and becomes worried when Sahir is found guilty of stealing money from the shop he works in.
 The police demanded ransom for Sahir's release and Noori is thinking of the ways she could get the money.
 When Noori asks her baji for money, she refuses and her husband also sexually harasses Noori by offering her money to be with him.
 Noori confronts the factory owner and says she does not want his money and quits working at the factory.

 She steals her Baji's jewelry to pay for Sahir's release.
 Afterward, Sahir gets released, whereas Noori is jailed for stealing the jewellery.
 Noori's father makes a deal with Shokha, an aged smuggler, to free his daughter and marry her.
 On the other hand, Noori threatens her former boss to either take back the case or she will expose him.
 The Haji (former boss) does it and Noori is free.
 However, she still has to get rid of Shokha, so she runs away and goes to Sahir, who is arranging to leave the city.
 Sahir refuses to marry her, (as he was not sincere with his intentions), saying that she had spent a night in the lock-up and who knows if any lustful policeman had disgraced her.
 Noori, heartbroken, returns to her mentor, Amma Jannate's house.
 She asks Amma Jannate to help her because she does not want to marry Shokha and is considering suicide.
 Amma Jannate tells her the only way out is to wed, which will also fulfill her desire of living a respectable life.